TomWartm/XAI-CV-Bias/README.md

       {"groups": [{"group", "score"}], "overallscore"}
       ```
     - Justification of existence: We want to show fairness per group and total fairness.
 This is a very complex task and depends on our ML model (just like scatterdata), so we definitively want to do this in the backend.

+## Frontend: Visual Encoding
+TODO: add sketches
+1. ScatterPlot
+  - point: person
+  - x-axis: bias attribute
+  - y-axis: qualification attribute
+  - RadioButton/Checkbox/DropdownButton to select attributes for each axis
+2. Person Pop-up
+  - All informations about this person
+  - An "Ignore" button to to mark the influence of this person as zero.
+  - A list of one/multiple similar people to which the user can compare the person and the respective decission to.
+3. Reconsider-list
+4. Fairness score

 ## Milestones